Liver Transplant in India

 - Top hospitals for Liver Transplant in India

-There is a serious rise in liver diseases and negligence towards its subsequent treatment.
-No wonder after kidney transplantation, liver transplant is the next most common transplant surgery recommended by the doctors.
-However, due to lack of awareness about the available facilities, unavailability of the donor, and the high cost of the surgery, not all are able to utilize this mode of treatment.
+There is a rise in liver diseases and negligence towards its subsequent treatment.
+No wonder after kidney transplantation, liver transplant is the next most common transplant surgery recommended by the doctors with good prognosis.
+However, due to lack of awareness about the available facilities, unavailability of the donor, and the high cost of the surgery, not all opt for this mode of treatment.
 There are also many apprehensions and fears surrounding organ transplant.

-But you should be aware that liver transplant is a lifesaving surgery and many such patients returned to normal lives after a transplant, thanks to the advancement in medical science.
+But you should be aware that liver transplant is a curative surgery and majority returns to normal lives after a transplant, thanks to the advancement in medical science.

-Liver transplant is a serious surgery that needs a high level of care to avoid any risk in transplant that may reduce its benefits.
+Liver transplant is a major surgery that needs a high level of care, pre- and post-transplant to avoid any risk that may reduce its benefits.
 It is important to understand the procedure and be well-informed about the treatment for best results.

 What is liver transplant?

-A liver transplant is a surgical procedure in which a diseased liver is replaced with a healthy one from a donor.
-Liver transplant is only advised when a liver failure cannot be fixed and the only choice is transplantation of a donor’s liver.
+A liver transplant is a surgical procedure in which a diseased liver is partially or fully replaced with a healthy one from a donor.
+Liver transplant is only advised when a liver failure cannot be cured and the only choice is liver transplant.
 The donor may be a living or a deceased person based on which it can be of two types:

 Living Donor Liver Transplant (LDLT)